Eyelid Surgery (Blepharoplasty) – Is an Eye Lift Right for You?

 In assessments of fatigue, study participants spent 44.7 percent of the time looking at the eyes, followed by the nose (18 percent), forehead (13.7 percent) and the area between eyebrows (12.3 percent).
 Researchers noted that the “mouth area” might attract more attention if videos were used (rather than static images) and subjects were talking.

-These findings may help explain why eyelid surgery (blepharoplasty) ranked as one of the top five cosmetic surgery procedures performed in the United States in 2007.
-According to the American Society for Aesthetic Plastic Surgery, it was also the most popular surgical procedure among people aged 51 to 64 in 2007.
-The findings also speak to the popularity of Botox to erase the wrinkles around the eye such as crow’s feet.
+These findings may help explain why eyelid surgery (blepharoplasty) ranks as one of the top five cosmetic surgery procedures performed in the United States.
+According to the American Society for Aesthetic Plastic Surgery, it was also the most popular surgical procedure among people aged 51 to 64 in 2018.
+The findings also speak to the popularity of Botox to reduce the wrinkles around the eye such as crow’s feet, as well as the 11 lines between the eye brows.

 Complications and Risks of Blepharoplasty

 Sometimes patients have difficulty closing their eyes when asleep; though rare, this complication can be permanent.
-The lower lids may appear to be pulled down; this rare condition, called ectropion, may require additional surgery.
-The eyes may also look somewhat asymmetrical.
+The lower lids may appear to be pulled down; this rare condition, called ectropion (or lid retraction), may require additional surgery.
+The eyes may also look somewhat asymmetrical requiring additional surgery.
+Scarring is another possible complication which can be treated with scar creams or steroid injections.

 Consult a Qualified Surgeon

-Before deciding on blepharoplasty, discuss the options with a board-certified plastic surgeon and an ophthalmologist.
-The plastic surgeon and eye surgeon should have extensive experience performing blepharoplasty.
+Before deciding on blepharoplasty, discuss the options with a board-certified oculoplastic surgeon.
+The surgeon should have extensive experience performing blepharoplasty.

 Here are some questions to ask the surgeon: